edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

 ```python
 s.close()
 ```
-Once the connection is closed from the client side and if successfully from the server side, then the port will be freed and usable again
+Once the connection is closed from the client side and the server side, then the port will be freed and usable again.

 The entire python script for the client side is in the file TCP-IP_tut_client file:
 ```python